More people have been to space

 And what if something goes wrong?
 I may well be days away from anyone being able to help!

-The challenges are enormous, quite literally with 40 ft waves, rowing through storms, capsizing, equipment failure, fire on board, run over by passing ships or even marlin strikes and my biggest fear; going overboard to clear sealife from the bottom of the boat!!!
+The challenges are enormous, quite literally with 40 ft waves, gusting side on winds, rowing through storms, capsizing, equipment failure, fire on board, run over by passing ships or even marlin strikes and my biggest fear; going overboard to clear sealife from the bottom of the boat!!!

-A row around Great Britain is a whole other challenge, shorter at about 200 miles, yet constantly at the mercy of the tides, the weather, the shoreline and my mindset, can I handle being able to see land yet not touch it?
+A row around Great Britain is a whole other challenge, shorter at about 1850 nautical miles, yet constantly at the mercy of the tides, the weather, the shoreline and my mindset, can I handle being able to see land yet not touch it?

 Am I strong enough to keep on rowing before the tides take against me, am I smart enough to know when to push on and when to hunker down and take shelter from the inevitable storms.
 Can I read the weather and tides enough to navigate around safely?